 3. A list of your required data will be downloaded in a comma-separated values (CSV) file format.

-To export projects data:
+B: To export project data:

 1. Go to the Projects tab.